SamuraiBarbi/jttw-ai/README.md

 lsof -ti :8000 | xargs -r kill
 ```
 ## Run LiteLLM
-We are adding the --debug --add_function_to_prompt and --drop_params arguments when executing litellm because MemGPT makes heavy use of function calling and params, which Ollama does not support and without these arguments LiteLLM will produce errors indicating that Ollama does not support the function and param calls MemGPT is sending.
+We are adding the --debug argument so that we can we detailed info about requests LiteLLM receives and it's responses back.
+We're also adding the [--add_function_to_prompt](https://docs.litellm.ai/docs/proxy/cli#--add_function_to_prompt) and [--drop_params](https://docs.litellm.ai/docs/proxy/cli#--drop_params) arguments when executing litellm because MemGPT makes heavy use of function calling and params, which Ollama does not support and without these arguments LiteLLM will produce errors indicating that Ollama does not support the function and param calls MemGPT is sending.
 ```bash
 litellm --model ollama/openhermes2.5-mistral --api_base http://localhost:11434 --debug --add_function_to_prompt --drop_params
 ```